-3.1 The Crass
+A. The Crass

 Public choice theory is the application of economic analysis to non-economic behavior.
 When applied to government decision-making each governmental actor is independently rational and seeks to maximize personal utility.
-Thus, the easiest way to
+Thus, the easiest way to understand a governmental action is to consider the underlying institutional and individual incentives involved.
+Public Choice theory has also been used to show how narrow interest groups triumph in the political realm over more diffuse public interests.
+Interest groups are able to deliver the things that legislators desire: campaign

-&lt;sup>14 In my previous work on judicial control of the regulation of lawyers I noted the substantial obstacles between the public and lobbying for a change in lawyer regulation.
-The first such barrier would be determining exactly who to contact, since State Supreme Courts control the regulation, not the legislature.
-One humorous aside about both D'Amato and Schuck's treatment of complexity is the large role they ascribe to legal scholarship in the trend towards complexity.
-(D'Amato 1983, pp.21-22; Schuck 1992, pp.34-38).
+33 One humorous aside about both D'Amato and Schuck's treatment of complexity is the large role they ascribe to legal scholarship in the trend towards complexity.
+D'Amato, supra note 19, at 21-22; Schuck, supra note 2, at 34-38.
 More recently Robert Spitzer has blamed law reviews for faulty constitutional interpretation.
-(Spitzer 2008).
+See ROBERT J. SPITZER, SAVING THE CONSTITUTION FROM LAWYERS (2008).
 As I argue below, I do think that law professors and law schools are among the causes of legal complexity.
-But in light of the current trend of judges and practicing lawyers largely ignoring legal scholarship (Edwards 1992) it seems particularly solipsistic to claim that a professorial taste for complexity in scholarship has done anything more than decrease readership.
+But in light of the current trend of judges and practicing lawyers largely ignoring legal scholarship it seems particularly solipsistic to claim that a professorial taste for complexity in scholarship has done anything more than decrease readership.
+Harry T. Edwards, The Growing Disjunction Between Legal Education and the Legal Profession, 91 MICH.
+L. REV. 34 (1992).